japhv/mycourses-haskell-clone/README.md

 	paradigm, as well as what a RESTful service is and REST API protocols.

-	Both of us learned much about implementing an MVC paradigm in Haskell with web APIs with Snap, Haskell Sandboxing, Haskell Templates, Persistence, Database connectivity in Haskell, as well as various other GHC language extensions that are super helpful, including Type Families, Multi Parameter Type Classes, and GADTs, lifting (fmap is a lifting operation), ...
+	Both of us learned much about implementing an MVC paradigm in Haskell with web APIs with Snap, Haskell Sandboxing, Haskell Templates, Persistence, Database connectivity in Haskell, as well as various other GHC language extensions that are very helpful, including Type Families, Multi Parameter Type Classes, and GADTs, lifting (fmap is a lifting operation), ...

 Challenges: